Bayesian approach to long-range correlations and multiplicity fluctuations in nucleus-nucleus collisions: Acknowledgements

 \section{Acknowledgements}

 We thank J.~Jia for sending us the centrality calibration of data.
 AK thanks Bhavya Bhatt for technical assistance in the early stages of this work.
 JYO thanks F.~Gelis and G.~Giacalone for discussions.
+RSB would like to thank the Department of Science and Technology, India for grant no. SERB /CRG/2019/000807.